$visual-verdict

 }Related skills

-$frontend-ui-ux— UI creation skill that uses visual-verdict as its iteration gate$ultraqa— QA cycling loop that can incorporate visual-verdict as a quality goal$web-clone— URL-driven cloning workflow that uses visual-verdict for fidelity scoring
+$frontend-ui-ux— UI creation skill that uses visual-verdict as its iteration gate$ultraqa— QA cycle that can include visual-verdict as a quality goal$web-clone— cloning workflow that uses visual-verdict for visual accuracy scoring